 People with a Gleason score in grade group 1 have the best outlook.
 Those in group 5 have a poor outlook and will require a more intensive treatment plan.

-Healthcare professionals use the Gleason score, plus other factors, to inform treatment decisions for a person with prostate cancer.
+Healthcare professionals use the Gleason score, plus other factors, to

 For lower Gleason scores, treatment is likely to consist of: